xvalcarce/valcarce.fr/content/posts/picos_quantuminfo.md

 [-7.32e-02-j2.73e-17 -1.77e-01-j4.77e-17 -1.77e-01-j7.19e-17  7.32e-02-j0.00e+00]
 ```

-We obtain the expectedviolation of `2.8284...` with corresponds to 2√2 achieved by Bell states [2].
+We obtain the expected violation of `2.8284...` which corresponds to 2√2 achieved by Bell states [2].

 ## References